 - an effective performance evaluation process that enables:

 - Identification of directors who are potential successors to the chair; and

 - Recognition of the gaps between the directors’ current skill-sets and the competencies required to credibly step up to the chair position;

 - creation of a development plan for directors to prepare an appropriate succession structure within the board; or

 - acknowledging that the current cohort of directors do not possess the necessary skills, leadership ability or time to perform the role and taking steps to identify suitable candidates for the role

 Good chairs recognise the need to develop themselves and their fellow directors, individually and collectively, in order to forge an effective board:

-- It is the chair’s responsibility to consider appropriate avenues for their own development, including receiving feedback from the board, calling upon external facilitation and advice, or joining professional organisations.
+- it is the chair’s responsibility to consider appropriate avenues for their own development, including receiving feedback from the board, calling upon external facilitation and advice, or joining professional organisations; and

 If you need assistance with board succession, skills assessment or board performance evaluation, please contact us.